Treatment for Spider Veins in Houston, TX

 State-of-the-Art Vein Treatments

-Sclerotherapy is the most common form of treatment for spider veins, and has been widely used for decades.
-The process involves the injection of a solution that will cause the lining of the blood vessel to collapse and stick together.
-The blood then begins to clot, and the vessel turns to scar tissue over time, allowing the vein to be removed from your sight.
+Sclerotherapy is the most common form of treatment for spider veins.
+It’s been widely used for decades.
+The process involves injecting a solution that causes the blood vessel lining to collapse and stick together.
+The blood then begins to clot, and the vessel turns to scar tissue over time, allowing the vein to disappear from your sight.

-Spider veins may also be sealed with the use of a catheter or laser.
-In these cases, heat is used to seal the vein.
+We may also seal spider veins with the use of a catheter or laser.
+In these cases, we use heat to seal the vein.
 This also results in scar tissue formation, which will gradually become less noticeable over time.

 Do Spider Vein Treatments Hurt?

-When lasers are used to treat spider veins, patients may notice a burning sensation in the legs.
-To prevent this from becoming too intense, some method of cooling will need to be applied to the skin during treatment.
-There may also be some discomfort when catheters are inserted into the vein but this discomfort should be minimal
+When we use lasers to treat spider veins, you may notice a burning sensation in your legs.
+To prevent this from becoming too intense, we will apply some method of cooling to your skin during treatment.
+There may also be some discomfort when we insert catheters into the vein but this should be minimal